Three Studies for Figures at the Base of a Crucifixion: Themes and style

 Other than in Picasso's exploration of the theme, the Crucifixion did not figure prominently in twentieth-century painting.
 The Surrealists exploited its shock value, and it was used as a vehicle for blasphemy in isolated instances.
 Bacon often expressed his admiration for the manner in which old masters such as Cimabue treated the Crucifixion; however, as with Picasso, he was more interested in tackling the subject from a secular, humanist point of view.
 For Three Studies, Bacon did not approach the Crucifixion as a Christian image per se, but rather found that the scene reflected a particular view of humanity he held.
 As he told David Sylvester: "it was just an act of man's behaviour, a way of behaviour to another."

 The Passion of Christ became a central concern during the early development of Bacon's work, and he returned to the subject throughout his career.
 When asked by critic Jean Clair why his Crucifixion scenes tended to comprise mainly "slaughter, butchery, mutilated meat and flesh", Bacon replied, "that's all the Crucifixion was, isn't it? ...
 Actually, you can't think of anything more barbaric than the Crucifixion, and that particular way of killing somebody."
 While Three Studies may have begun as an attempt to directly represent the Crucifixion scene, his explorations led him towards "something completely different".
 Bacon came to regard the scene as an armature for exploring new ways of representing human behaviours and emotions.
 For him it amounted to a kind of self-portraiture; a vehicle for working on "all sorts of very private feelings about behaviour and about the way life is".

 Coming in 1944, the triptych was often thought to be informed by the Second World War.
-Art critic Ziva Amishai-Maisseles observes that the canvas reflects Bacon's own confusion and ambivalence "towards manifestations of violence and power, both of which attracted and repulsed him simultaneously."
+Art critic Ziva Amishai-Maisels observes that the canvas reflects Bacon's own confusion and ambivalence "towards manifestations of violence and power, both of which attracted and repulsed him simultaneously."